Early retirement is now within reach.

 Time to dust off the accounting 101 skills.
 For any new business to be successful, you’ve GOT to be familiar and grow attached to lovely spreadsheets.
 Balance sheets will rule the day.

-From the perspective of FIRE, where all things are hewn with passionate and cult-like (and sadly, often vapid beliefs)… The first and most important thing is to ensure I’m not consuming every hour of the day with this endeavor.
+From the perspective of FIRE, where all things are chewed-through with a passion like none other.
+The first and most important thing is to ensure I’m not consuming every hour of the day with this endeavor.

 The cash flow has to be decent, generating oh, $2,000 a month?
 At least to start with.
 I recognize that it could take several months to turn a profit and see a dime of cash flow, so patience will be key.

 More than anything else, success is measured by FREEDOM.
-Will the business I stand up allow me and my family to travel on a whim?
-Will I avoid phone calls at 2AM to resolve clogged drains?
-I guess I could always hire an employee… 😉
+Will the business I stand up for allows me and my family to travel on a whim?

 Research, research, research.
 (Then, research some more!)
-An interesting observation for those of you middle-aged or thereabouts: Reading and learning still works, long after college.
+An interesting observation for those of you middle-aged or thereabouts: Reading and learning still work, long after college.

-I’ve got several home inspection contacts from those 50 or so houses in my “rolodex”.
+I’ve got several home inspection contacts from those 50 or so houses in my Rolodex.
 Maybe they’d let me ride along on a few inspections, and allow me to pepper them with questions?

 The main thing, dear readers, is to quite simply go do it.
 Pack up the distractions, prioritize your time, and put your nose out into the world.
-This is how opportunities morph from idea to reality.
+This is how opportunities morph from ideas to reality.